 When installing your line, you can choose to rent a phone, which may be a temporary solution, but usually a pretty expensive option in the long run.

 All Spanish numbers are composed of 9 digits.
 The local area code is included in the first 3 digits.
 All Spanish numbers will start with 8 or 9.
 To make an international call, you have to dial 00, followed by the 2-digit country code and then the area code (dropping the ‘0’).
 Reverse charge calls are made using 800 or 900 before the number.

 Bills and costs

-Nowadays, well over 90% of the Spanish population has a mobile phone and 69.5% of people have a smartphone.
-The main providers are Orange, Movistar, Vodafone and Yoigo plus there are also a number of smaller providers.
+Nowadays, well over 90% of the population has a mobile phone in Spain and 69.5% of people have a smartphone.
+The main providers are Orange, Movistar, Vodafone, and Yoigo plus there are also a number of smaller providers.
 Growing competition in the Spanish market has made the prices drop, and the range of services on offer rise.
 Again, before signing up with a provider, make sure you have compared the different options available to you.
-See our guide to mobile phones in Spain for further information.

 Alternative tools for communication